 Introduction

 Estimates of population change derived from the North American Breeding Bird Survey are a keystone of avian conservation in North America.
-Using these data, the Canadian Wildlife Service (CWS, a division of Environment and Climate Change Canada) and the United States Geological Survey (USGS) produce national and regional status and trend estimates for 300-400 species of birds (Smith et al. 2019, Sauer et al. 2014).
+Using these data, the Canadian Wildlife Service (CWS, a division of Environment and Climate Change Canada) and the United States Geological Survey (USGS) produce national and regional status and trend estimates (estimates of annual relative abundance and rates of change in abundance, respectively) for 300-400 species of birds (Smith et al. 2019, Sauer et al. 2014).
 These estimates are derived from models designed to account for some of the sampling imperfections inherent to an international, long-term field survey, such as which sites or routes are surveyed in a given year and variability among observers (Sauer and Link 2011, Smith et al. 2014).
 Producing these estimates requires significant analytical expertise, time, and computing resources, but they are used by many conservation organizations and researchers to visualize, analyze, and assess the population status of over 400 species of birds (e.g., Rosenberg et al. 2017, NABCI Canada 2019, Rosenberg et al. 2019).

 While the estimates of status and trend from the BBS serve many different purposes, not all uses are well supported by the standard models, and so there is a need for alternative models and for a continual evolution of the modeling.
 Different conservation-based uses of the BBS status and trend estimates relate to different aspects of population change, including long-term trends for overall status (Partners in Flight, 2019), short-term trends to assess extinction-risk (IUCN 2019), changes in population trends to assess species recovery (Environment Climate Change Canada, 2016), or annual fluctuations (Wilson et al., 2018).
 Each one of these uses relies on different parameters and or spatial and temporal variations in those parameters, and no single model can estimate all parameters equally well.
 This is not a criticism; it is true of any single model.
-For example, the standard model used since approximately 2011, estimates population change using slope-parameters and random year-effects in a hierarchical Bayesian framework (Sauer and Link 2011, Smith et al. 2014).
+For example, the standard model used since approximately 2011, estimates population change using slope-parameters and random year-effects in a Bayesian hierarchical framework (Sauer and Link 2011, Smith et al. 2014).
 These slope and year-effects are well suited to estimating annual fluctuations around a continuous long-term change, but the model tends to be conservative when it comes to estimating changes in a species’ population trend, or population cycles (Fewster et al. 2000, Smith et al. 2015).
 Similarly, short-term trends (e.g., the last 10-years of the time-series) derived from the standard models incorporate information from the entire time-series (i.e., the slope component of the model).
 For many purposes, this is a reasonable and useful assumption, which guards against extreme and imprecise fluctuations in short-term trends.
 However, for assessing changes in trends of a once-declining species, such as the recovery of a species at risk (Environment Climate Change Canada, 2016), this feature of the model is problematic.